Table of Contents

 Layering is one of the great secrets of travel fashion.
 Instead of packing a dozen individual outfits, you can pack a few layering pieces that are easily customized depending on the mood or occasion.
 Not only will this encourage your creative side, but it will also result in stylish, one-of-a-kind ensembles that were made entirely by you.

 Layering is also a nifty way to save on storage space in your luggage.
 You might be tempted to put a bunch of thick sweaters on your Winter Packing List Europe, but those will claim a ridiculous amount of room in your suitcase.
 In addition, you’ll probably only wear them once or twice, because washing and drying them is a big hassle while traveling.
 And when you go from outside into a restaurant, museum or café, you’ll sweat in front of the fireplace.
+When you are hot, you just take off your extra layers.

 We don’t recommend them for your Europe winter packing list and suggest thinner cardigans to wear over your base layers.
-The pack small and you can take them off, when you go inside a museum, restaurant or café and you won’t sweat.
+They pack small and you can take them off, when you go inside a museum, restaurant or café and you won’t sweat.
 And for even more space saving in your suitcase, we highly recommend packing cubes.
 We never travel without them anymore!

 Wear your Favorites in a different way every day

-When you layer, however, you can utilize your clothing for everyday use.
+When you weare a base layer, however, you can utilize your clothing for everyday use.
 You can wear your favorite layering pieces over and over again with different outfits and styles.
 And as you don’t sweat as much as in summer, you can wear your top layers several times.
 You can also fit a lot more into your luggage when you’re packing thinner layering pieces rather than thicker winter clothes.

 All things considered, layering will be one of the best tools in your toolbox when it comes to packing for Europe in the winter.
 If you aren’t already familiar with the idea, look up some fashion-forward layering guides.